Q.1. In which of the following techniques, the embryos are transferred to assist those females who cannot conceive?

 (c) They inhibit ovulation

 (d) They suppress sperm motility and fertilization capacity of sperm.

-Q.8.
-In case of a couple where the male is having a very low sperm count, which technique will be suitable for fertilisation?
-(2017)
+Q.10.
+In the case of a couple where the male is having a very low sperm count, which technique will be suitable for fertilization?

 (a) Gamete Intracytoplasmic Fallopian Transfer